smeehan12/standalone-recast-tutorial/_episodes/03-gitlab-ci.md

 > Now open the Dockerfile with a text editor and, starting with the following skeleton, fill in the FIXMEs to make a Dockerfile that builds your analysis environment.
 >
 > ~~~
-> # Specify the image from which you are working
+> # Specify the image and release tag from which you are working
 > [FIXME]
 >
 > # Put the current repo (the one in which this Dockerfile resides) in the /Bootcamp directory